TechNickAI/AICodeBot/README.md

 We've planned to build out multiple different interfaces for interacting with AICodeBot.
 To start, it's a [command-line tool](https://pypi.org/project/aicodebot/).
 In the future, we plan to integrate it with GitHub Actions, Slack, and other tools to make it even more useful.

-Status: This project is in its early stages with limited features, but it already improves the software development workflow, and has a healthy roadmap of features (below).
+Status: This project is in its early stages, but it already improves the software development workflow, and has a healthy roadmap of features (below).

 We're using AICodeBot to build AICodeBot, and it's upward spiraling all the time.️ We're looking for contributors to help us build it out.
 See [CONTRIBUTING](https://github.com/gorillamania/AICodeBot/blob/main/CONTRIBUTING.md) for more.